 Final Words:

 We understand why you want to forget about COVID-19.
 We want to put this virus in the rear view mirror as well!
 Perhaps someday it will disappear for good.
-Then again, it may turn into a flu-like illness and reemerge every year with a different variant.
-Hopefully, the virulence will gradually diminish.
+Then again, it may turn into a flu-like illness and reemerge twice a year with a different variant.
+Just as we are experiencing a wave of cases in July, 2025, we may experience another surge this coming winter around the holidays.
+Hopefully, the virulence will gradually diminish and people will stop experiencing long COVID.

 If you feel you must refute the use of face masks in the comment section below, please be kind.
 We are getting fed up with rude, vitriolic responses.